Alan Marsh

 Sally Beetham Tilley

-I’m Sally and I’m originally from London, but now live in Calgary, Canada.
-I've been teaching ESL/EFL/ESOL for 30 years, as well as training teachers on CELTA and DELTA courses, in a wide range of contexts including private and public sectors: business and general English, basic literacy and EAP etc. Here in Canada I’m a freelance teacher and CELTA trainer/ assessor, as well as a DD tutor, doing some language examining and training on some TESL Canada training courses.
+Hi.
+I’m originally from London, but now live in Canada in the foothills of the Rockies.
+I’ve been teaching ESL/EFL/ESOL for over 30 years, as well as training teachers on CELTA and DELTA courses, in all sorts of contexts.
+Here in Canada I’m a freelance teacher, CELTA and DELTA trainer/ assessor, as well as a DD tutor, doing some language examining and training on some TESL Canada training courses.

 Sally Hirst

-I've been a Delta OC Tutor for 11 years in London, Bangkok, Kuala Lumpur, Tokyo and Osaka and was Head of Teacher Training at the British Council, Tokyo for many years.
-I ran face to face DELTA courses in Tokyo and also ran CELTA courses there - BUSY!
-I have also worked in South Korea and Egypt (IH), but am now back in London.
+I’ve been teaching for over 30 years and have been a DELTA tutor for about 20 years!
+I was a Delta OC Tutor in London, Bangkok, Kuala Lumpur, Tokyo and Osaka and was Head of Teacher Training at the British Council, Tokyo for many years.
+I have run face to face CELTA and DELTA courses but love working on the Distance DELTA.
+I have also worked in Egypt (IH), South Korea, Belgium and the UK and am now in Frankfurt, Germany.

 Steve Oakes